 The Board of Directors oversees the Company's risk management process both directly and through its committees, the Audit Committee and the Technology Committee.
 The Board oversees a Company-wide approach to risk management, designed to enhance stockholder value, support the achievement of strategic objectives and improve long-term organizational performance.
-The Board oversees a Company-wide approach to risk management, designed to enhance stockholder value, support the achievement of strategic objectives and improve long-term organizational performance.
-The Board oversees a Company's progress against its annual strategic plans and determines the appropriate level of risk for the Company generally, assesses the see assessments and reviews, culminating in the development of a strategy that reflects both the Board's involvement in setting the Company's business strategy facilitates these assessments and reviews, culminating in the development of a strategy that reflects both the Board's and management's consensus as to appropriate levels of risk and the appropriate measures to manage those risks.
+The Board continuously reviews the Company's progress against its annual strategic plans and determines the appropriate level of risk for the Company generally, assesses the specific risks faced by the Company and reviews the steps taken by management to manage those risks.
+The Board's involvement in setting the Company's business strategy facilitates these assessments and reviews, culminating in the development of a strategy that reflects both the Board's and management's consensus as to appropriate levels of risk and the appropriate measures to manage those risks.
 Pursuant to this structure, risk is assessed throughout the enterprise, focusing on risks arising out of various aspects of the Company's strategy and the implementation of that strategy, including financial, legal/ compliance, operational/strategic, health and safety, cyber security, ESG matters, human capital management and compensation risks.
-The Board of Directors or one of its designated committees arise out of the audit performed by the Company's internal audit team.
+The Board also considers risk when evaluating proposed transactions and other matters presented to the Board, including material acquisitions and financial matters.
+Other risks assessed by the Board of Directors or one of its designated committees arise out of the audit performed by the Company's internal audit team.
 The Company's internal auditor performs a risk assessment and based on these results, established a strategy for audits.
 The results of these audits are reported to the Audit Committee and often times, when business risks are identified, the Board of Directors or a designated committee continues to receive follow up on the matters at hand.